 Still looking for some assistance?

-If you would like a consultation to discuss your specific needs, send me a message at Justin@OptingOutofNormal.com.
+If you would like a consultation to discuss your specific needs, CLICK HERE to make an appointment with me!
 We can get a meeting scheduled.
 I do have a list of recommended vendors that do pay an affiliate fee.
 I could get credit based on people following links in my blogs or working with those vendors to quote packages for consultation projects.
 If you would like to source your own parts and equipment, consulting fees may apply depending on complexity and involvement.

 A complete list of parts and equipment that we utilize in our system can be seen at Kit.co/optingoutofnormal.